Skip to Main Content

 Feed for Growth

-Tabs, like CrystalClear Thrive, feed aquatic plants throughout their growing season.
-The balanced nutrients in tabs encourage greenery and bloom production and should be added to the soil every 2-4 weeks for best results.
-Use one tablet to two tablets per gallon of potting soil, and push it deep into the media 3 inches from the crown of the plant.
-Pack the hole with dirt to prevent the fertilizer from being released into the water, and you're good until next month.
+Use one to two tablets per gallon of potting soil and push them deep into the media three inches from the crown of the plant.
+Pack the hole with soil to prevent the fertilizer from being released into the water, and you're good until next month.